Reducing Oil Use Through Fuel Efficient Trucks

 Unlike passenger vehicles, which have been subject to fuel economy standards since the 1970’s, medium- and heavy-duty trucks have only recently faced similar measures.
-The first-ever greenhouse gas and fuel economy standards for trucks were finalized in 2011 and take effect in 2014.
+The first-ever greenhouse gas and fuel economy standards for trucks were finalized in 2011 and took effect in 2014.
 A second phase of standards was proposed in 2015 and would include vehicles sold through 2029.

 These standards are a good first step in cutting oil consumption across the nation’s fleet of trucks, though they could—and should—be stronger.
 In current form, the proposed rules fall short of the levels of improvement that are cost-effective and technically achievable.
 Strengthening the standards—and further increasing the fuel efficiency of medium- and heavy-duty trucks is an integral element of our Half the Oil plan.

 We can do more to improve truck fuel efficiency

 Existing technologies and those in development offer a variety of cost-effective ways to increase truck fuel efficiency.
 These technologies include better diesel engines and transmissions, improved aerodynamics and tires, and hybrid technologies that improve the fuel efficiency of vehicles in stop-and-go operation.

 Many leading companies are introducing these technologies and taking other steps, such as reducing idling, to improve the fuel efficiency of their truck fleets.